Australian parliament approves free trade agreement with India; to implement on mutually agreed date | Business

 The India-Australia Economic Cooperation and Trade Agreement (AI-ECTA) needed ratification by the Australian parliament before its implementation.
 In India, such pacts are approved by the Union Cabinet.

+The minister asked the steel industry to take benefit of zero duty in the Australian market and push their exports.

+Last week, the Joint Standing Committee on Treaties of Australia recommended the Australian government to ratify the pact.

-After the ratification, both sides will decide a date to implement the pact and customs authorities will also issue a notification a day before the implementation, the official said.
+After the ratification, both sides will decide a date to implement the pact and customs authorities will also issue a notification a day before the implementation.

 The agreement, once implemented, will provide duty-free access to the Australian market for over 6,000 broad sectors of India, including textiles, leather, furniture, jewellery and machinery.